open-contracting/deploy/docs/deploy/redash.rst

 Run script
 ~~~~~~~~~~

 #.
-If migrating from an old server:
+If migrating from an old server, get its configuration settings and database dump.

    #.
 Connect to the old server.
 For example: